Dean Kamen: Early life and family

-Kamen was born on Long Island, New York, to a Jewish family.
+Dean Lawrence Kamen was born on April 5, 1951 on Long Island, New York, to Jack Kamen and Evelyn Kamen (born Rothenberg).

-His father was Jack Kamen, an illustrator for Mad, Weird Science and other EC Comics publications.
+His father was an illustrator for Mad, Weird Science, and other EC Comics publications.
 During his teenage years, Kamen was already being paid for his ideas; local bands and museums paid him to build light and sound systems.
 His annual earnings reached $60,000 before his high school graduation.

-He attended Worcester Polytechnic Institute, but in 1976 dropped out before graduating, after five years of private advanced research for the insulin pump AutoSyringe.
+He attended Worcester Polytechnic Institute, but quit in 1976 before graduating, after five years of private advanced research for the insulin pump AutoSyringe.

 Career

 Inventions

-Kamen is best known for inventing the product that eventually became known as the Segway PT, an electric, self-balancing human transporter with a computer-controlled gyroscopic stabilization and control system.
+Kamen is known best for inventing the product that eventually became known as the Segway PT, an electric, self-balancing human transporter with a computer-controlled gyroscopic stabilization and control system.
 The device is balanced on two parallel wheels and is controlled by moving body weight.
-The machine's development was the object of much speculation and hype after segments of a book quoting Steve Jobs and other notable IT visonaries espousing its society-revolutionizing potential were leaked in December 2001.
+The machine's development was the object of much speculation and hype after segments of a book quoting Steve Jobs and other notable information technology visionaries espousing its society-revolutionizing potential were leaked in December 2001.

 Kamen was already a successful inventor: his company Auto Syringe manufactures and markets the first drug infusion pump.
 His company DEKA also holds patents for the technology used in portable dialysis machines, an insulin pump (based on the drug infusion pump technology), and an all-terrain electric wheelchair known as the iBOT, using many of the same gyroscopic balancing technologies that later made their way into the Segway.

 Kamen has worked extensively on a project involving Stirling engine designs, attempting to create two machines: one that would generate power, and the Slingshot that would serve as a water purification system.
 He hopes the project will help improve living standards in developing countries.
 Kamen has a patent on his water purifier, and other patents pending.
 In 2014, the film SlingShot was released, detailing Kamen's quest to use his vapor compression distiller to fix the world's water crisis.

 Kamen is also the co-inventor of a compressed air device that would launch a human into the air in order to quickly launch SWAT teams or other emergency workers to the roofs of tall, inaccessible buildings.

 In 2009 Kamen stated that his company DEKA was now working on solar powered inventions.

 Kamen and DEKA also developed the DEKA Arm System or "Luke", a prosthetic arm replacement that offers its user much more fine motor control than traditional prosthetic limbs.
 It was approved for use by the US Food and Drug Administration (FDA) in May 2014, and DEKA is looking for partners to mass-produce the prosthesis.